Tyler Stephenson Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up the eighth-fewest home runs in baseball (70 total, one per game).
+- The Astros surrender the ninth-fewest home runs in baseball (71 total, one per game).

-- The Astros are sending France (2-1) to the mound for his eighth start of the season.
-He is 2-1 with a 3.54 ERA and 35 strikeouts through 40 2/3 innings pitched.
+- Bielak (3-3) takes the mound for the Astros in his eighth start of the season.
+He's put together a 4.01 ERA in 42 2/3 innings pitched, with 34 strikeouts.

-- The righty's most recent appearance was on Saturday against the Cleveland Guardians, when he went 6 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last outing on Sunday against the Cleveland Guardians, the righty went five innings, allowing five earned runs while surrendering nine hits.

-- In seven games this season, the 28-year-old has amassed an ERA of 3.54, with 7.7 strikeouts per nine innings.
-Opponents are hitting .242 against him.
+- In eight games this season, the 27-year-old has amassed an ERA of 4.01, with 7.2 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.